-^{} Turnover reasons included: voluntary resignation, dismissal, retirement, and death needs.
-They may be employed on a permanent or fixed-term basis.
+Turnover reasons included: voluntary resignation, dismissal, retirement, and death

 All figures are head count figures and refer to the end of the reporting period - that is, December 31, 2024.
 The figures on staff turnover are an exception.
 These apply to the entire reporting period - namely, from January 1, 2024, to December 31, 2024.